Restaurant Listings

 AMERICAN

-From the team at Riverhorse on Main comes Saltbox, a breakfast, lunch, and dinner cafe and catering service, open daily from 8 a.m. to 5 p.m.
-The eclectic array of menu items for takeout or eat-in ranges from halibut tacos, Portuguese baked eggs, and house-smoked brisket hash to smoothies, croque madame, warm salmon grain bowl, French dip, and biscuits and gravy.
-Truly something for every palate.
+From the team at Riverhorse on Main comes Salt Box, a breakfast, lunch, and dinner café and catering service, open daily from 8 a.m. to 5 p.m.
+The eclectic array of menu items ranges from Alaskan halibut tacos and acai bowls to French dip sandwiches, chicken pesto pasta, and blackened salmon.
 1782 Prospector Ave, 435-962-9662, saltboxpc.com $$ B L D P

 SAMMY’S BISTRO